The Fifty Classic Trail Runs of America

 What is a Classic?

-Classic rock, classic cars, classic movies, classic climbs, classic cocktails… the enduring quality that makes a classic a Classic is the ability to capture our collective imaginations, year after year.
+Classic rock, classic cars, classic movies, classic climbs, classic cocktails… the enduring quality that makes a classic a Classic is the ability to capture our collective imaginations year after year.

-A Classic trail is timeless, widely recognized, and the perfect scene for epic adventures.
+A classic trail is timeless, widely recognized, and the perfect scene for epic adventures.
 It’s the backdrop of remarkable feats and unforgettable bonks – stories that will be shared for years.
 In turn, these stories allow a trail to transcend from a means of travel to something more.

-That “something more” is hard to put into words, but easy to feel.
+That something more is hard to put into words, but easy to feel.
 It’s the feeling left after the mud has been scrubbed from our ankles and the soreness in our quads has been massaged away.
 It’s what makes us part of a larger story, one that paints a broad and beautiful picture of our vast country, and all the natural beauty it has to offer.

 Selection Process